Headphones

 Sound

 First, if you’re primarily using earphones for the gym but care about sound quality, just get a pair of Jaybird X3s (or X4s).
-You get more natural sound out of the box – and the convenience of not having to deal with a charging case.
+You get a more natural sound out of the box – and the convenience of not having to deal with a charging case.
 I will be getting the Jaybird Vista in soon for a more apples to apples comparison.

 Back to the WF-1000XM3…